Science-Bird/ScienceBirdTweaks/README.md

 - **Only Fix Vanilla Objects**: This is a setting to avoid any unwanted errors with attempting (or failing) to fix modded furniture items.
 >*Default: ON*

+*(If you do want to fix modded items, a configurable blacklist or whitelist is provided to only include certain modded items or exclude certain modded items from this fix)*

 - **Alternate Fix Logic (EXPERIMENTAL)**: If you end up having any unexpected issues with furniture while using this tweak, you can try this.
 It's not super thoroughly tested, but it should simplify the code a bit to reduce possible points of failure or incompatibilities with other mods.
 >*Default: OFF*